zibonbadi/liquidms/README.md

 All server configuration will be stored in the *config file* `config.yaml`.
 For security, this Git repository will **not** include this file within its commit history.
-Use the example file `config.yaml.example` for reference as to what configuration options liquidMS will accept.
+Use the example file `config.yaml.example` for reference as to what configuration options LiquidMS will accept.

 Also keep in mind that YAML is very sensitive about the indentation of fields.
 Each indentation level is defined by *two whitespaces, not tabs*.